SjoerdV/ConvertOneNote2MarkDown/docs/README.md

 1. It will ask you for the path to store the markdown folder structure.
 Please use an empty folder.

     **Attention:** use a full absolute path for the destination
-1. It will ask you whether you want to create subfolders (1) or append prefixes (2) for subpages.
+1. Select whether you want to create subfolders (1) or append prefixes (2) for subpages.
+1. Select whether you want to store images in central media folder or separate folder for each folder in the hierarchy

-1. It will ask you which conversion method/markdown format you want: 1-6, defaulting to 1: Pandoc
+1. Select which conversion method/markdown format you want: 1-6, defaulting to 1: Pandoc
+1. Select whether you want to discard or keep the intermediate .docx files

 1. Sit back and wait until the process completes